Do you believe you have the power to influence how your lifestyle affects your health and longevity?

 - If you cannot have a holiday, book some annual leave in your diary anyway!

-- Write in a Journal for what you have achieved this week and what you are grateful for
+- Write a daily Journal about your day, include how you feel, what you have achieved and what you are grateful for

 - Read a book or magazine with your phone switched off!